 - Put into practice your professional development in a neutral and trustful environment

-An experienced project manager (PM) who can be a trusted advisor, guide and/or coach to another project manager.
+An experienced project manager (PM) with 10+ years of experience managing projects or PMOs, who can be a trusted advisor, guide and/or coach to another project manager.

 Our mentoring program brings together our chapter members in mentoring partnerships to meet the professional development goals of the mentee.

 We pre-screen mentor and mentee applications and match mentors and mentees.
 The goal of the mentorship as well as the frequency of exchange is up to the individuals who are matched.
 Both parties sign a mentorship agreement that sets up basic rules and expectations.